oswell-nii/HelloAndroidKotlin/README.md

 # Future Plans

-- Add scoring system to track wins and losses
+- Add buttons and interactive UI elements
-- Store scores in Firebase for cloud integration
+- Explore layouts and navigation components
-- Improve word list with categories (e.g., animals, countries, tech terms)
+- Connect to Firebase for cloud integration
-- Create a simple UI version in Android later
+- Build more advanced apps with user input and data storage